Rethinking a legacy brand for the modern age.

 FURTHER Brand Idents Directed by Dvein and Produced by Garlic.

-We developed a simple and elegant visual language that allows the photographic image to take its rightful place at the center of everything.
+Working closely with National Geographic Executive VP of Global Brand Strategy, Emanuele Madeddu, and VP of Branding and Creative, Mariano Barreiro, we developed a simple and elegant visual language that allows the photographic image to take its rightful place at the center of everything.
 Because the magazine has a long-standing history and tradition – and because it relies on static images – we made sure that the identity is pure.

 “What began as an exercise to simply overhaul the look and feel of the channel has now become a comprehensive rebrand of every single National Geographic consumer touchpoint.”